Simultaneously probing the sound speed and equation of state of the early Universe with pulsar timing arrays: Data analyses and results

-In \Table{tab:BF}, we summarize the Bayes factors, comparing various models to the adiabatic perfect fluid model with $c_s^2=w=1/3$.
+In \Table{tab:BF}, we summarize the Bayes factors, comparing various models to the power-law spectrum model where $\Omega_{\mathrm{GW}} \propto A^2 f^{-\gamma}$.
 Specifically, we consider seven models: the fiducial model $M_0$ with $c_s^2=w=1/3$, model $M_1$ with both $c_s$ and $w$ as free parameters, model $M_2$ with $c_s$ and $w$ fixed to their best-fit values ($c_s^2 =0.47$, and $w=0.59$), model $M_3$ with $c_s^2=1$ and $w$ as a free parameter, model $M_4$ with both $c_s$ and $w$ as free parameters, but requiring $c_s^2 = w$, model $M_5$ with $c_s$ as a free parameter and $w=1/3$, and the pressure-less fluid domination model model $M_6$ with $c_s$ as a free parameter and $w=0$.
 Based on the Bayes factors presented in \Table{tab:BF}, it is evident that, as expected, model $M_2$ offers the best description of the PTA data.
+Here, we want to remind readers that $M_2$, whose parameter values are fixed to the best-fit values of $M_1$, is a toy model and is included as a reference.
 Distinguishing between models $M_0$ through $M_5$ proves to be a challenging task due to their similar Bayes factors.
-Notably, we find that the pressure-less fluid domination model $M_6$, which has a Bayes factor of $0.0068$, is confidently ruled out.
+Notably, we find that the pressure-less fluid domination model $M_6$, which has a Bayes factor of $0.0055$, is confidently ruled out.